 clixifix® provides simple and clear guidance in the event of an emergency.
 The main priority is the safety of the resident and everyone involved.
-The resident portal provides a platform where emergencies can be recorded and actioned appropriately.

-Snagging period and resolution of snagging issues
+The resident portal provides a platform where emergencies can be recorded and actioned appropriately. are expected to work collaboratively around identification, access and resolution of snagging following legal completion.